🚨 Scam Guide · 2026

 You arrive at Gardermoen and grab a taxi to your hotel in central Oslo.

 The driver is friendly and loads your bags without mentioning a price.
 Twenty minutes later, you glance at the meter and it's already past 900 NOK and climbing fast.
 The final bill hits 1,200 NOK -- nearly double what the fixed-rate fare should be.
-As r/norway regulars explain, all airport taxi companies offer fixed prices to Oslo city center that are significantly cheaper than letting the meter run.
+As traveler reports regulars explain, all airport taxi companies offer fixed prices to Oslo city center that are significantly cheaper than letting the meter run.
 The trick is that drivers don't volunteer this information, hoping jet-lagged tourists will simply accept whatever the meter shows.
 One Tripadvisor thread collected dozens of similar stories from visitors paying 50-100 percent more than the fixed rate.

 Red Flags